pipitonelabs/pipitonelabs/README.md

 - 🌱 I plan on learning n8n next

+- 💾 I like to continuously expand my knowledge using my homelab environment to deploy and experiment with open source technologies

 - 🤔 I’m actively searching for a new full time role

 ## 🌟 Featured Project